Deciphering Baryonic Feedback from ACT tSZ Galaxy Clusters: Method

 where $b_{\rm{Hydro}}(M_{\rm{500c}},z)$ is given by \ref{eq:hydrobias}, $n(M_{\rm{500c}},z)$ is the Tinker halo mass function \cite{Tinker2010}, and $P(y_{\rm{fixed}}|M_{\rm{500c}})$ is given by a log-normal distribution, specifically:

 with $Q$ as the noise-averaged filter mismatch function in Equation \ref{eq:filter}, $\sigma_{\ln y}$ is the scatter of the mass--observable relation, and $y_{\rm{500c}}$ is computed as a function of $M_{\rm{500c}}$ from the DMB halo model (see Equation \ref{eq:integratedy}).
-We finally fit the data as a function of DMB parameters $\theta_{\rm{DMB}}$ using a Gaussian likelihood, namely
+We model the observed $\hat{y}_{\rm{fixed}}$ as drawn from a Gaussian distribution from the true $y_{\rm{fixed}}$ i.e.